 Absolutely!
 We welcome everyone without any obligation on their part, and would love to meet you.
 We will help you explore Christianity if that is what you want.

 There is no car park at the church, but plenty of on-street parking in Mingle Lane, Gog Magog Way and neighbouring streets.
+Cycling and walking are also good options if you are able - we have a bike rack and plenty of room for pushchairs and scooters.

 No!
 Please just be yourself and come dressed as you like.